to GNHTD ADA Services

 - Standing or removing your seat belt while the vehicle is in motion

 - Discourteous treatment of other passengers, the drivers or agency staff

 - Eating, drinking (unless medically necessary) or leaving trash on a transit vehicle

 - Improperly dressed

-- Use of profanity and /or racial comments in an abusive or threating manner towards agency personnel or other riders
+- Comments, racially charged remarks, and/or use of profanity made in an abusive or threating manner towards agency personnel or other riders

 - Physical contact, violence, intimidation and/or harassment toward agency personnel or other riders

 - Failure to follow the direction of the transit agency personnel or other authorities

 For a full list, please contact us at 203-288-6282.